Saser/saser.github.io/_posts/2015-06-22-sudoku-generator-in-java-with-dancing-links-part-2.markdown

     ..., first, between, second, ...

 I decided to write a helper method for this, akin to the pairing helper methods used earlier.
-In fact, the insertion can be simplified to only consisting of two pairings: pairing `first` with `between`, and pairing `between` with `second` (remember that the order matters).
+In fact, the insertion can be simplified to only consisting of two pairings: pairing `first` with `between`, and pairing `between` with `second` (remember that the order within the pairs matters).

 {% highlight java %}
 public static void insertBetween(Node first, Node second, Node between, PairType type) {